0xvpr/vpr-extract/README.md

 # vpr-extract
 This project aims to provide a tool for the extraction of the
-.text section of an executable
+.text section of a COFF object file.

 ## Build instructions
 ```bash